-If you only learn one “advanced” hitting number, make it this one. wOBA is built on a simple, defensible idea, it lives on a scale you already know, and it consistently ranks hitters more sensibly than the triple-crown stats it replaces.
+If you make room in your head for exactly one “advanced” hitting number, I’d argue this is the one that earns its keep.
+The idea behind it is simple and hard to argue with, it sits on a scale you already read fluently, and it ranks hitters more sensibly than the triple-crown stats it quietly retires.

 What batting average misses